dora-rs/dora-hardware/vendors/lidar/Robosense/README.md

   param.input_param.difop_port = 7788; // difop packet input port, default 7788, see robosense lidar user manual for details. param.lidar_type = LidarType::RSHELIOS_16P; // Lidar type, see the LidarType enum for details.
 ```
-If you need to change other information, such as lidar rotation speed, I'm sorry to say you'll have to write your own, or you're wondering why you don't have a json or something to change the settings?
+If you need to change other information, such as lidar rotation speed, I'm sorry to say you'll have to write your own.
 I'm sorry that the answer is because I don't know how to do that.
 ## 1.3 Compiling as a dynamic library
 I use something like this
 ``` bash